Artificial Intelligence makes many things possible. We’re making them happen.

 Our Research in numbers

-For example in NLP in academic settings the usual approach is to concentrate on cleaned, pure, linguistically proper texts, such as news articles.
-The reality is often completely different, with use cases such as processing of bills, insurance claims, complains, surveys, excel tables, power point slides and more with little linguistics, but a lot of meaningful visual text block placement.
+For example, in NLP in academic settings the usual approach is to concentrate exclusively on pure texts, such as news articles.
+The reality is often completely different, involving processing of bills, insurance claims, complaints, surveys, Excel tables, PowerPoint slides and documents with little linguistic information, but a lot of meaningful visual text block placement.
 The most common use case is the extraction of information from tables or other such semi-structured data.
-Extraction of information from pure texts with proper sentences, phrases or other linguistic structure is actually quite rare.
+Extraction of information from pure texts with proper sentences, phrases or other linguistic structures is actually quite rare.

 As a result, very advanced techniques common for NLP (such as high-end parsing solutions) often have little to no influence on the achieved scores.
 On the other hand, taking visual placement of text blocks on the original document into account has a tremendous influence.
-For us this means that we have to leave the treaded pathes and go beyond and combine multiple data modalities in unique ways, such as for visual document analysis.
+For us, this means that we must go beyond these well-trodden paths and combine multiple data modalities in unique ways, such as for visual document analysis.

 Applied research as a methodical work process